lem-project/lem-project.github.io/content/en/usage/usage.md

 > Note: contrary to `project-find-file`, it starts the search at the buffer's directory, not at the project root.

 The method to search all files recursively is configurable.
-Lem first tries with any of these external programs: `fd`, `fdfind` (which is `fd` installed from Debian repositories) and `find` (the Unix find).
+Lem first tries with any of these external programs: [fd](https://github.com/sharkdp/fd), `fdfind` (which is `fd` installed from Debian repositories) and `find` (the Unix find).
 If none of these programs exist, it falls back to a Lisp version.

 [fd](https://github.com/sharkdp/fd) is an external tool, that is fast and that filters out some directories by default: "node_modules/", ".git/" and such.
 The Lisp method doesn't exclude them.